 Paid holidays for the 2022–23 winter break will be Friday, Dec.
 23, 2022, Monday, Dec.
 26, 2022, Friday, Dec.
 30, 2022, and Monday, Jan.
 2, 2023.
 A unit may close between these dates or beyond for a winter break office closing.

 Use of accrued paid time off during winter break office closings

-During a winter break office closing, staff may use accrued paid time off to cover as follows:
+During winter break office closings, staff may use accrued paid time off as follows: